fengalin/raspdac-on-osmc/README.md

 The display should show "Kodi running..." and the time and date.
 See [Modify how things are displayed](#conf_display) if you want to change this message.

-I modified the default behaviour so that the OLED display doesn't switch to screen saver mode while playing music.
-This allows reading the song title and duration.
-If you want to revert to the addon's original behaviour, proceed as follows (from the LCDproc add-on screen you reached just above):
-1. Select **Configure**
-2. From **Behaviour**, move right
-3. Move down and check **Switch to screen saver mode while playing music**
-4. Move down and select **OK**

 ## <a name='ir_receiver'></a>Configure an Infrared Remote Control
 The Sabre V3 features 3 pins for an IR receiver.
 The case of the RaspDAC has a slot